a-patel/LiteXHealthChecks/docs/MongoDB.md

 {
   "Data": {
     "ConnectionStrings": {
-      "MongoDb": "--REPLACE WITH YOUR CONNECTION STRING--",
+      "MongoDB": "--REPLACE WITH YOUR CONNECTION STRING--",
     }
   }
 }